Watts-College/crj-507-fall-2025/index.md

 Please post lab questions on the [**Get Help**](https://watts-college.github.io/crj-507-fall-2025/help/) page on this site, schedule individual office hours using the [Calendly link](https://calendly.com/jacobtnyoung/crj-507-student-meeting), and [email me](mailto:CRJ507@asu.edu) directly instead of using the Canvas system.

 Be aware that I will attempt to respond to any course-related email as quickly as possible.
 I ask that you allow between 24 and 48 hours as a reasonable time to reply to questions or other issues posed in an email.
-Additionally, the general timeline for grading or other feedback on assignments, either writer work or online discussion work, is between 5 and 10 work days.
+Additionally, the general timeline for grading and feedback on assignments is no more than 5 work days.

 ASU email is the official means of communication among students, faculty, and staff.
 You bear the responsibility of missed messages and should check your ASU-assigned email regularly.
 All correspondence will be sent to your ASU email account.
 Please ensure Canvas notifications are being sent to your email.